prajna-io/anatman/README.txt

   "and you think i can do this
   if you teach me the Game?"

+"yes"
+  "when do We start?"

 i can't help but smile
-"yes"
+"now?"